sideeffects/HoudiniEngineForUnreal-v2/README.md

 Please use this repository's "Issues" to report any bugs, problems, or simply to give us feedback on your experience with version2.

-If you'd rather go through support@sidefx.com for bugs, questions or RFEs, please be sure to indicate that those reports and requests are for Version2 of the unreal plugin.

 # Compatibility

 Currently, the [Alpha1](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/releases) release of V2 has binaries that have been built for UE4.24.3 and Houdini 18.0.416.